Love those military working dogs. Lots of Aussie flags. Lots of mobile phones taking photos. 🇦🇺 #AnzacDay2018… https://t.co/EhAIml5TV4

 On sniffing the cereal in the pack, the first thing I noticed was a rich malty aroma which was very pleasant and inviting.
 So far, so good.
 The cereal consisted of dark golden-brown flakes of barley (looking similar to oats in appearance) with lighter tiny flakes of soy scattered in between.
 It seemed to me to be a little too well-browned, like a toasted muesli that's sat in the oven a little too long.

 The list of ingredients told me that the main ingredient was BARLEYmax at 68%, then some golden syrup, soy flakes, amaranth 5% and finally 5% of honey.
-I guess that nice aroma I first detected came from the golden syrup and honey both of which would have contributed to the dark colour, darker than most other cereals.
+I guess that nice aroma I first detected came from the golden syrup and honey both of which would have contributed to the dark colour - darker than most other cereals.

 When I finally ate it, the taste was somewhat disappointing.
 I must admit I found it tasted a little dry, somewhat burnt in taste.
-It definitely needed a lift from a sliced banana or a couple of spoons of yoghurt or stewed apple to make it more interesting and palatable.
+It definitely needed a lift from a sliced banana or a couple of spoons of yoghurt or stewed apple to make it more palatable.

 Digestive 1st